lvzn/stackflowerouch/README.md

 React has been used in implementing the system +5p

-Voting has been implemented, though it's more of a like feature, but it's similar in essence +3p
+Voting has been implemented, but I misunderstood the requirement mentioned in the doc so it's more of a "like feature".
+It is similar in essence so +2-3p

+In total 33-35 points